-Additionally, the frame that the PPU outputs is built using two different layers.
+Behind the scenes, the frame that the PPU outputs is composed of two different layers.
 For demonstration purposes, let’s use Super Mario Bros. to show how this works:

-Groups of four tiles are combined in 16x16 maps called blocks, within which all tiles must share a colour palette.
+To save memory, groups of four tiles are combined into 16x16 pixel maps called blocks, within which all tiles share a colour palette.

-Nametables specify which tiles to display as background.
-The PPU looks for four 1024-byte nametables, each one corresponding to a quadrant of the layer.
+Nametables (stored in VRAM) specify which tiles to display in the background layer.
+The PPU looks for four 1024-byte Nametables, each one corresponding to a quadrant of the layer.
 However, there’s only 2 KB of VRAM available!
-As a consequence, only two nametables can be stored.
-The remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (mirroring).
+As a consequence, only two Nametables can be stored without additional hardware from the cartridge.
+Though the remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (this is called mirroring).

-While this architecture may seem flawed at first, it was actually designed to keep cost down while providing simple expandability: if games needed a wider background, extra VRAM could be included in the cartridge.
+While this architecture may seem flawed at first, it was designed to keep costs down while providing simple expandability: if games needed a wider background, extra VRAM could be included in the cartridge.

-Following each nametable is a 64-byte Attribute table that specifies which colour palette is assigned to each block .
+The last bytes of each Nametable store a 64-byte Attribute table that specifies which colour palette is assigned to each block .

 Sprites are tiles that can move around the screen.
 They can also overlap each other, or appear behind the background.
-The viewable graphic will be decided based on its priority value.
-It’s the same concept as ‘layers’ in many graphic design programs.
+The viewable graphic will be decided based on its priority value (it’s the same concept as ‘layers’ in traditional graphic design software).

 The PPU is limited to eight sprites per scanline and up to 64 per frame.
-The scanline limit can be exceeded thanks to hardware multiplexing: the PPU will alternate sprites between scans; however, they will appear to flicker on-screen.
+The scanline limit can be exceeded thanks to the PPU’s multiplexing skills.
+In other words, the PPU will automatically alternate sprites between scans; however, they will appear to flicker on-screen.

 Once the frame is finished, it’s time to move on to the next one!

-However, the CPU can’t modify any table that’s being used by the PPU, so when all scanlines are completed the vertical blank interrupt is called.
-This allows the game to update the tables without tearing the picture currently displayed.
+However, the CPU can’t modify any table that’s currently being used by the PPU, otherwise, artefacts may show up on the screen.
+So, when all scanlines are completed, the PPU triggers the Vertical Blank (V-Blank) interrupt on the CPU .
+This notifies the game that it can start updating the tables without tearing the picture currently displayed.
 At that moment the CRT’s beam is pointing below the visible area of the screen, into the overscan (or bottom border area).

 Secrets and limitations

-If you’re thinking that a frame-buffer system with memory allocated to store the full frame would have been preferable: RAM costs were very high, and the console’s goal was to be affordable.
-This design proved to be very efficient and flexible too!
+If you’re thinking that a frame-buffer system with memory allocated to store the full-frame would have been preferable: RAM costs were very high, and the console’s goal was to be affordable.
+Let me now show you why this design proved to be very efficient and flexible.

 Some games require the main character to move vertically – thus the nametable will be set up with horizontal mirroring.
 Other games need their character to move left and right, and so use vertical mirroring instead.